jkellyphilly/random-learning/regex/README.md

 `.` represents *any* character **except newline**.

 Note: this only matches **once**, and is not intended to be a "repeats one or more time".
 Any metacharacter given is treated as appearing once in the pattern unless told otherwise.

+### Escaping metacharacter
+The `/` character says that the symbol to the right should be treated as a literal character.

+For example, if we wanted to find a period (`.`), we couldn't just put a period in our pattern.
+That would be treated as a wildcard!
+- Instead, we'd need to put: `/myregex\.` --> this would find the first match of "myregex."
+- NOTE: only metacharacters should be escaped; there's new meaning with a backslash + a literal character (more on that later)